Born Free (M.I.A. song): Promotion, cover versions and media use

 The song was debuted live at San Francisco's Outside Lands Music and Arts Festival in August 2009.

 M.I.A. promoted the track with an appearance on the Late Show with David Letterman, during which she performed "Born Free" with Martin Rev of Suicide playing keyboards, backed by a group of dancers styled to look like M.I.A.
 In November 2010 she appeared on Later... with Jools Holland on British television, performing "Born Free" and "It Takes a Muscle", the former accompanied by Victoria Smith on drums and the latter with members of The Specials.

 Speaking more about touring in support of the album and the track at the Big Day Out, M.I.A. told David Farrier of 3 News at the beginning of 2011 how it felt "amazing" to perform for fans in Europe during her Maya Tour following the reaction to the video, negative press and how it "blew out of proportion" in 2010, saying "I felt that the fans that turned up to support that and support the video, they just meant more to me, and you know, it was me and my baby was on tour as well, so the whole thing was meaningful, cause they weren't just there cause they liked the shoes I was wearing in a magazine, but they were there because of a bigger reason.
 I think that was really important to go and see."

 The song has been covered by noise rock band Boogie Monster.
 The song's video is referenced in the intro to the song "Nando's Skank" by Example and Ed Sheeran.
 The song was also featured during the E3 2010 teaser trailer for Need For Speed: Hot Pursuit, but it was replaced with "Tainted Love" in the YouTube version of the same trailer.

+Featured in the film Triangle of Sadness.